Home » Articles » Out and About » A relaxing family day out at Shingle Splitters Point & playground!

 shingle-splitters-point-lake-macquarie-gallery8

 Visiting Shingle Splitters Point is a lovely morning out with the family or a relaxing lunchtime event.
 Whatever the occasion it’s a great place to visit.
 Lake Macquarie has some amazing spots and places to explore.
-Pack up the family, grab some food and fill your picnic basket, then set out on a new adventure.
+Pack up the family, grab food to fill your picnic basket, and get started on a new adventure.

 Discover more awesome places to visit in Lake Mac.